Andrew-thecoding12/Mamo/README.md

 # How to use?

-If you launch the command like ./mamo.sh it Will display the usage of the commands especialy using terminal like linux-terminal/termux on android but cygwin terminal can be used for this script
+If you launch the command like ./myprogram.sh or you rename the file it Will display the usage of the commands especialy using terminal like linux-terminal/termux on android but cygwin terminal can be used for this script
+And id you type Bash filename.sh help it Will show the command helper